PelionIoT/pelion-edge-provisioner/README.md

     1. Place the `identity.json` to the location specified by `platform_readers/params/identity_path` of maestro configuration file.
 In meta-pelion-edge, its placed at [this location](https://github.com/armPelionEdge/meta-pelion-edge/blob/master/recipes-wigwag/maestro/maestro/rpi3/maestro-config-rpi3bplus.yaml#L27) and for snap-pelion-edge at [this](https://github.com/armPelionEdge/edge-utils/blob/master/conf/maestro-conf/edge-config-dell5000-demo.yaml#L16).

+    For example, on meta-pelion-edge you can run the following commands -

+    ```
+    mkdir -p /userdata/edge_gw_config
+    mv identity.json /userdata/edge_gw_config/
+    mv pal/ /userdata/mbed/mcc_config
+    ```

-    For example, the same steps are listed in this script for meta-pelion-edge project.
+    The same steps are listed in this script.
 You can modify this script for your platform.

     ```
-    ./install-new-identity.sh
+    ./example-scripts/meta-pelion-edge/install-new-identity.sh
     ```

 1. Upload CA - If not already, make sure the CA which was generated in the [Prerequisite section](#prerequisite) has been uploaded to the Device Management.